SitecoreSupport/Sitecore.Support.126849/readme.md

 # Sitecore.Support.126849
-Fixes ID duplicates in RadioListField WFFM field entries in MVC presentation.
+Fixes ID duplicates in RadioListField and CheckboxList field WFFM field entries in MVC presentation.
+Also fixes some slightly incorrect markup in CheckboxField.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.126849/blob/master/LICENSE).